 Annotation Meaning of annotation

 BP Blank Page

 Highlight

 Off-page comment

 A Assertion

 AN Analysis

-E Continuity/Change

 EVAL Evaluation

 EXP Explanation

 F Factor

 ILL Illustrates/Describes

 IRRL Irrelevant, a significant amount of material that does not answer the question

 J Judgement

 KU Knowledge and understanding

 SC Simple comment

-5 Synthesis

-2 Unclear
+8 Unclear

 V View

-Here are the subject specific instructions for this question paper
+2. Here is the mark scheme for this question paper.

-Use the following indicative content mark scheme in conjunction with the generic levels of response in the Appendix.
+MARK SCHEME Section A

-Question Answer/Indicative content Mark Guidance 1 Evaluate the interpretations in both of the two passages and explain which you think is more convincing as an explanation of the impact of the Edict of Nantes of 1598.
-In locating the Interpretations within the wider historical debate, answers might argue that Interpretation A argues that the Edict had a limited impact on the position of the Huguenots.
-In evaluating Interpretation A, answers might argue that the position and privileges of the Huguenots depended upon the King.
-Answers might argue that Interpretation A is valid because their position would be changed by both Louis XIII and Louis XIV.
-Answers might argue that Interpretation A is valid as substantial restrictions applied to public worship.
-Answers might argue that Interpretation A is valid because they were not allowed to set up their own courts and had to prosecute cases before royal justices.
-Answers might argue that Interpretation A is invalid because they were allowed to worship freely on the estates of Huguenot noblemen.
-In locating the Interpretations within the wider historical debate, answers might argue that Interpretation A is invalid because they were allowed to worship freely on the estates of Huguenot noblemen.
-In locating the Interpretation B, answers might argue that within ten years of Henry's death the Huguenots were in revolt.
-Answers might argue that Interpretation B is valid as the Huguenots were allowed to have liberty of conscience.
-30 No set answer is expected At Level 5 and above answers will evaluate both interpretations, locating them within the wider historical debate about the issue and using their own knowledge, and reach a balanced judgement as to which they consider the most convincing about the issue in the question.
+Question Answer/Indicative content Mark Guidance Evaluate the interpretations in both of the two passages and explain which you think is more convincing as an explanation of the nature and extent of the achievements of Henry IV.
+In locating the Interpretations within the wider historical debate, answer might argue that Interpretation A puts forward the view that although Henry IV brought peace he offered little that was positive and simply took advantage of the circumstances.
+In evaluating Interpretation A, answers might argue that this view is valid as Henry was able to end the Wars of Religion.
+Answers might argue that Interpretation A is valid as the Edict of Nantes did not solve the religious problems.
+Answers might argue that Interpretation A is not valid as it ignores the foundations he laid for absolutism.
+Answers might argue that Interpretation A is valid as France was tired of war.
+In locating the Interpretations within the wider historical debate, answers might argue that Interpretation A is valid as France was tired of war.
+In locating the Interpretations within the wider historical debate, answers might argue that Interpretation A is valid as France was tired of war.
+30 No set answer is expected.
+At Level 5 and above answers will evaluate both interpretations, locating them within the wider historical debate about the issue and using their own knowledge, and reach a balanced judgement as to which they consider the most convincing about the issue in the question.
 To be valid, judgements must be supported by relevant and accurate material.
-Knowledge must not be credited in isolation, it should only be credited where it is used to analyse and evaluate the interpretations, in line with descriptions in the levels mark scheme

-Y310/01

-Question Answer/Indicative content Mark Guidance Answers might argue that Interpretation B is valid because the Huguenots were allowed garrisons.
-Answers might argue that Interpretation B is valid as some towns, such as Toulouse were not impartial in their treatment of Huguenots.
-Answers might argue that Interpretation B is valid because Henry promoted Huguenots to positions of power.
-05 2 How far do you agree that Henry II was the most powerful French monarch in the period from 1498 to 1610?
-In supporting the hypothesis in the question, it might be argued that he was able to continue and develop the process of centralization of the monarchy.
-Answers might consider that he enforced royal authority at the expense of the provinces.
-Answers might consider that he suppressed Protestantism effectively.
-Answers might consider the control that Henry exercised over the nobility and their occupation by war.
-Answers might consider that his personality and strength of character made him the most powerful, particularly compared with later monarchs.
-In challenging the hypothesis in the question, it might be argued that the cost of the wars against the Habsburgs weakened the monarchy.
-Answers might consider that he did not prevent the spread of Calvinism, which would later weaken the monarchy.
-Answers might consider that Henry IV was more 25 No set answer is expected At higher levels answers might establish criteria against which to judge To be valid, judgements must be supported by relevant and accurate material.
+Knowledge must not be credited in isolation, it should only be credited where it is used to analyse and evaluate the interpretations, in line with descriptions in the levels mark scheme argue it is valid as royal debt was greatly reduced, mortgages on crown property were redeemed and a large revenue was accumulated.
+Answers might argue that Interpretation B is valid as central administration had reached the localities.
+Answers might argue that Interpretation B is invalid as the nobility were still an issue with noble rebellions.
+Answers might argue that Interpretation B is valid as Sully did much to restore finances and the economy.
+2 "Francis I did more than any other French monarch in the period from 1498 to 1610 to develop the power of the French monarchy.'
+How far do you agree?
+In supporting the hypothesis in the question, it might be argued that under Francis I rebellions were limited and not a threat.
+Answers might consider that Francis was able to raise considerable sums from taxation.
+Answers might consider that he was never weak enough or threatened enough to summon the Estates General.
+Answers might consider his handling of the parlements, notably Rouen.
+Answers might consider the development of the bureaucracy.
+Answers might consider the territorial gains made during his reign.
+25 No set answer is expected.
+At higher levels answers might establish criteria against which to judge.
+To be valid, judgements must be supported by relevant and accurate material.
 Knowledge must not be credited in isolation, it should only be credited where it is used as the basis for analysis and evaluation, in line with descriptions in the levels mark scheme.